Nonbanks and Lending Standards in Mortgage Markets. The Spillovers from Liquidity Regulation

-We exploit differential regulatory treatment across agency mortgage backed securities (MBS) under the U.S. liquidity coverage ratio (LCR) to study: 1) The market price of regulatory weight; 2) Spillovers of liquidity regulation in the primary mortgage market.
-We find that the regulatory premium for a security with 100% LCR weight is 54bp.
-LCR raised the MBS premium of Ginnie Mae (GNMA) by 10% compared to the GSEs.
-This premium, through an equilibrium channel, attracted nonbanks and originate-to-sell lenders towards the GNMA loan market.
+We study how variation in MBS premia generated by the U.S. liquidity coverage ratio (LCR) affects the composition of lenders and credit risk in the primary mortgage market.
+We find that LCR raised MBS spreads 2.5bp for every 10% increase in a given security's regulatory weight.
+This premium, through a general equilibrium channel, attracted nonbanks and originate-to-sell lenders towards the FHA market.
 It also led to increased credit supply for risky borrowers.
-LCR explains 26% of nonbanks' rise from 2013-2015.
+LCR can explain 26% of nonbanks' growth in market share from 2013-2015.

 Keywords: Lending Standards, LCR, Liquidity, Mortgages, Nonbanks, FHA, GSEs, MBS